What is Relational Somatic Therapy?

 What to expect during an RST session?

-Typically 60-75 minutes, a session will unfold a little differently for each client, based on the client’s self-identified intention and needs.
+Typically 60-75 minutes, a relational somatic therapy session will unfold a little differently for each client, based on the client’s self-identified intention and needs.
+Whether you come in with a clear focus or discover your intentions as we talk, your session will be guided by what feels most important to you.

 Working with the difficulty